erpc-io/eRPC/README.md

    at runtime.

 ## Short-term TODOs
+ * In IBTransport, check if MLX environment vars are set.
+Do it in constructor.
  * Try using union for `server_info` and `client_info` in sslot.
 This causes C++ issues bc of non-trivial destructor in anonymous union.
  * RFR sending needs to be paced, so we cannot use `send_rfr_now`.